g1raffi/recipes/readme.md

 # open recipes for open people

 ## Table of content
+  - Soup for the weak
+    - Thai Curry based Pumpkin Soup
   - Meat, Meat, MEAT
     - Chicken
+      - Chicken Tajine with pears
       - Chicken Stroganoff
     - Pork
       - Bulgogi
     - Beef
       - Beef with Broccoli and Mushrooms

+## Soup for the weak

+### Thai Curry based Pumpkin Soup

+##### Ingredients

+  - 1-3 spring onions
+  - 1 glove of garlic
+  - 1 small hocaido pumpkin (or any pumpkin you want)
+  - 1 small potato
+  - 1-2 carrots
+  - red curry paste
+  - ginger
+  - 500ml coconut milk
+  - 1 bunch coriander
+  - bag of roasted pumpkin seeds
+  - some beef stock

+##### How it's done

+Cut the pumpkin into little cubes and put them into a baking dish and pour in some water until all the cubes are covered.
+Put it into the oven for about 30 minutes at 120°C. Chop the onions, garlic, carrots, potatoes and ginger into cubes as well.
+Put your beloved big soup pot on fire.
+Start to roast the onions and garlic, add the carrots and potatoes.
+Add the desired amount of red curry paste and let it roast for a minute.
+Take the pumpkin cubes and water from the oven and add it into the pot.
+Add about 2dl of beef stock and let it cook for 20 minutes.
+After cooking blend the soup with your favorite blender until it has the desired consistency, add the coconut milk and let it cook once again.
+Serve with some pumpkin seeds and coriander!

 ## Meat, Meat, MEAT